 Workshops will be held from December to March for both Key Stage 4 and Post 16 applications.

-There is a different application closing date for Post 16 Creative Arts Strands to allow time for Portfolios to be developed.
+There is a different application closing date for Post 16 Creative Arts Strands & Applied Theatre to allow time for Portfolios to be developed.

 We will endeavour to communicate decisions within four weeks.
-No one will be informed by telephone, email or fax.
+We communicate all decisions by email.

 I was unsuccessful can I apply for another strand?